Prescription Medication Resources

 Health First Family Care Center Assistance Programs

-Health First Family Care Center, with locations in Franklin and Laconia, has a full-time staff member who works with Health First clients to access pharmaceutical company programs, and assists Health First clients with accessing Medicare Part D. They also provide some sample distribution to clients and work with pharmaceutical companies to access samples most needed by patients.
+Health First Family Care Center, with locations in Franklin and Laconia work with with Health First clients to access pharmaceutical company programs, and assists clients with accessing Medicare Part D. They also provide some sample distribution to clients and work with pharmaceutical companies to access samples most needed by patients.

 City, Town or State Assistance

 Local counties participate in a program offering discounts on prescriptions not covered by insurance.
 The Prescription Discount Card Programs are usually free and open to all county residents.
 For information or to get a card, please call your County Commissioners’ office or your Town or City Clerk’s office.

 Some city or town welfare offices may offer limited prescription assistance for those with limited income.
 Please call your city or town welfare office for more information.

 Medicare Prescription Drug coverage is optional insurance available to anyone with Medicare coverage.
 There are many plans available, and plan cost varies.
 These plans make sense for some patients with high medication costs, but may not be helpful for everyone.
 For more information, please call ServiceLink at 528-6945.

 This website primarily provides access to generic drugs for people who meet financial guidelines.
 People with other insurance may still apply, but everyone who applies needs to send a prescription and must list their income.
 Visit the site at www.rxoutreach.org.

 Wal-Mart Generic Drug Program

 Wal-Mart offers consumers a program that provides a number of generic drugs at a cost of $4 per prescription or refill.
 There are approximately 300 different prescriptions available at Wal-Mart, Sam’s Club, and Neighborhood Market pharmacies across the nation.
 A list of available prescriptions is available at www.walmart.com, or you can ask at any Wal-Mart or Sam’s Club pharmacy.